 - Completely vary the functions and facts.

 - Put the equations on train cars.
-Have the student answer before the train gets across the track.
+Set up a train track.
+Have the student answer before the train gets to the end of the track.

 - Hold the flashcard up as you walk across a room.
 The student has to grab it while saying the correct answer before you reach the other side of the room.